yueding98/yueding-portfolio/viz_critic_redesign.md

 1. Change the color from green to blue on the right graph in order to make it different from the information presented on the left.
 2. Move the country axis from the left to the center to make it easier to match bars to countries.
 3. Add grid lines to provide the reference to the percentage and number.
-4.
+4. Adjust the x-axis of the right graph from 0-400k to 0-225k.
+(However, it didn't perform as I expected, so I wouldn't take this idea in my final solution.)

-# Step four: Test the solution
+# 4. Test the solution
 Question list:
 1. Can you tell me what this graph is about?
 2. Is there anything you find confusing, in other word, you spend some seconds thinking about the information?